-Uptake experiments were performed using CHO, Madin-Darby canine kidney II, or human embryonic kidney 293 cells stably expressing the respective uptake transporters.
-Cells were cultured at 37 $\pm$ 1°C in an atmosphere of air:CO2 (95:5) as described in Supplemental Table 3 and plated onto standard 24-well tissue culture plates at a density 5 $\times$ 10 cells/well.
-The uptake of GalNAc siRNA was determined using cells overexpressing the respective uptake transporters [multidrug and toxin extrusion protein (MATE) 1, MATE2-K, organic anion transporter (OAT) 1, OAT3, organic anion transporting polypeptide (OATP) 1B1, OATP1B3, organic cation transporter (OCT) 1, and OCT2] and control cells, at two incubation time points (2 and 20 minutes) and two concentrations of GalNAc siRNAs.
-In follow-up inhibition assays conducted for MATE1, OATP1B1, and OAT3, the transporter-specific uptake of the GalNAc siRNAs was determined in the presence of a known inhibitor of the respective transporter (1 $\mu$ M pyrimethamine for MATE1, 50 $\mu$ M rifampicin for OATP1B1, and 200 $\mu$ M probenecid for OAT3).
+Uptake experiments were performed using CHO, MDCKII, or HEK293 cells stably expressing the respective uptake transporters.
+Cells were cultured at 37 ± 1 °C in an atmosphere of 95:5 air:CO2 as described in Supplemental Table 3 and were plated onto standard 24-well tissue culture plates at the density 5×10^5 cells/well.
+The uptake of GalNAc-siRNA was determined using cells overexpressing the respective uptake transporters (MATE1, MATE2-K, OAT1,

-Before the experiment, the medium was removed, and the cells were washed twice with 300 $\mu$ l of HK buffer (pH 7.4 or 8.0).
-Cellular uptake of GalNAc siRNA into the cells was measured by adding 300 $\mu$ l of HK buffer containing GalNAc siRNA and incubating them at 37 $\pm$ 1°C. Reactions were quenched by removing the HK buffer containing GalNAc siRNA and the cells were washed twice with 300 $\mu$ l of HK buffer.
-Cells were lysed by adding 300 $\mu$ l of lysis solution [Epicentre, Tissue & Cell Lysis Solution (600 ml)] and incubated for 10 minutes.
-Samples were analyzed to determine the concentration of GalNAc siRNA retained inside the vesicles determined by LC-MS/MS detection.
-The amount of protein in each well was quantified using the BCA Kit for protein determination (Sigma-Aldrich).
+OAT3, OATP1B1, OATP1B3, OCT1 and OCT2) and control cells, at two incubation time points (2 and 20 min) and at two concentrations of GalNAc-siRNA.
+In follow-up inhibition assays conducted for MATE1, OATP1B1 and OAT3, the transporter-specific uptake of GalNAc-siRNA was determined in the presence of a known inhibitor of the respective transporter (1 μ M pyrimethamine for MATE1, 50 μ M rifampicin for OATP1B1 and 200 μ M probenecid for OAT3).
+Before the experiment, the medium was removed, and the cells were washed twice with 300 μ L of HK buffer (pH 7.4 or 8.0).
+Cellular uptake of GalNAc-siRNA and incubating them at 37 ± 1 °C. Reactions were quenched by removing the HK buffer containing GalNAc-siRNA and the cells was measured by adding 300 μ L of HK buffer containing the HK buffer containing GalNAc-siRNA and the cells was measured by removing the HK buffer containing GalNAc-siRNA and the cells was were washed twice with 300 μ L of HK buffer.
+Cells were lysed by adding 300 μ L of lysis solution (Epicentre, Tissue & Cell Lysis Solution (600 ml) and incubated for 10 minutes.
+Samples were analyzed to determine the concentration of GalNAc-siRNA retained inside the vesicles determined by LC-MS/MS detection.
+The amount of protein in each well was quantified using the BCA kit for protein determination (Sigma-Aldrich, St Louis, MO, USA).